Carol (Chuck Berry song): Charts

-Other Versions
+Other versions

 The Rolling Stones

-The Rolling Stones recorded it in 1964 for their debut album and a live version was released on Get Yer Ya-Ya's Out!
+The Rolling Stones recorded "Carol" in 1964 for their debut album and a live version was released on Get Yer Ya-Ya's Out!
 (1969).
 A live recording from Oakland in November 1969 is included in the bootleg album, Live'r Than You'll Ever Be.

 The Beatles

 The Beatles recorded a version of the song for Pop Go the Beatles in July 1963.
 The song appears on their 1994 album Live at the BBC.